 A very important consideration often overlooked, is the quality of your sunscreen.
 Here’s what you need to look for when choosing a sunscreen.

-- Your sunscreen must be broad spectrum: The most effective sunscreens are the ones labelled broad-spectrum, protecting us from both UVA and UVB rays.
-Often we will find their abbreviations on the package, such as PPD and IPD.
+The most effective sunscreens are the ones labelled broad-spectrum, protecting us from both UVA and UVB rays.
+Often we will find the abbreviations on the package, such as PPD and IPD.
 They refer to the level of UVA protection.
 IPD should inform us to what degree the product will protect us from UVA rays (the maximum accomplished is IPD 90, giving us 90% of protection) and PPD tells us how many times the amount of UVA rays absorbed by skin has been reduced.

 So if you want to stay looking younger longer (and reduce your risk of getting skin cancer), then you must apply a quality sunscreen every single day.
 Yes, every day!
 It is one of the most commonly overlooked components of daily skin care routines.